MaryamAsgarinezhad/obsidian/AI/Reliability and trustworthiness/Spurious Correlation (OOD Generalization).md

 ------------------

-So, what is we don't know about spurious features and minority groups?
+So, what if we don't know about spurious features and minority groups?

 Upweight underperforming samples:
 ![[Pasted image 20241213231706.png]]